ivanmartos/bamboo-tracker/Readme.md

 ## Content
 Current project creates CloudFormation stack that contains
-- lambda for uploading timesheet entries
-- lambda for notifying about current timesheet values
+- AWS StepFunction that orchestrates lambda steps for uploading timesheet and notifying about emails
 - s3 bucket for storing timesheets
-- CloudWatch event for triggering lambda
+- EventBridge for triggering StepFunction

 Project also contains definition of terraform stack
 - verification of SES email identity (it's not part of CloudFormation stack since this is not supported by CloudFormation).